wkumari/draft-wkumari-dhc-capport/README.md

    clients that they are behind some sort of captive portal device, and that they will need to authenticate to get Internet Access.
-It is not a full solution to address all of the issues that clients may have with captive portals, but it is designed to be used in larger solutions.
+It is not a full solution to address all of the issues that clients may have with captive portals; it is designed to be used in larger solutions.

    [ Ed note (remove): This document basically informs a client that it